 In 1984, Sweet Briar College renovated the former refectory to house the school’s art collection and art library.
 The building, now called the Anne Gary Pannell Center, is the College’s principal art gallery and is home to the art history program.
 In addition, it is a venue for lectures and classes as well as other educational programs and public events.

 This main gallery is supplemented by two satellite galleries, one located in the lobby of Benedict Hall and one adjacent to the theater and dance studios in Babcock Fine Arts Center.
-Babcock Gallery is used as a venue for temporary exhibitions featuring recent work by mid-career practicing professional artists, generally from the Mid-Atlantic region, in a variety of media.
-Benedict Gallery features a variety of community-based exhibitions, for example the work of gifted children from Amherst County schools, displays showcasing historic documents or artifacts, or the work of local artists.
-Both Babcock and Benedict Galleries also serve as spaces for talks and social events and Babcock Gallery is occasionally used as a teaching and performance space by theater and dance faculty.
+In addition to hosting exhibitions, both Babcock and Benedict galleries also serve as spaces for talks and social events and Babcock Gallery is occasionally used as a teaching and performance space by theater and dance faculty.

 Art acquisitions and art collection-related programs and activities are supported in part by the College’s Friends of Art.